Ekya Schools: Campuses

-A campus in Goa has been proposed, which is currently undergoing development.
+A campus in Goa was proposed, which is currently undergoing development.
 A Sports Performing Arts Recreation Centre (SPARC) is also being constructed as an annex to the JP Nagar campus.

 Curriculum

 Ekya Schools offers a variety of curricula across its campuses, including ICSE, CBSE, IGCSE, and IB.
 The Montessori curriculum is followed by Pre-Primary and Kindergarten classes.

 The schools promotes extracurricular activities including Design Thinking, Work Exposure Programs, and Outbound Trips.
 The Physical Education program integrates sports such as football, basketball, and throwball into the school curriculum.
 They compete in state and national level competitions, such as the Karnataka ICSE School's Association (KISA) and CBSE Zonals.